WTW93: Everyone Is a Complete Idiot Except Bill Maher

 In short races, maybe it doesn't make as much of a difference, but it makes a huge difference if you're running behind somebody on the long scale.

-So imagine, you know, two and a half hours of running if you're an av like a world records around two hours, but like two hours of running, the difference between being behind somebody breaking up the air resistance for you.
+So imagine, you know, two and a half hours of running if you're in like a, or if world record's around two hours, but like two hours of running, the difference between being behind somebody breaking up the air resistance for you.

 Right.